 - Transport level encryption only protects the sending channel.
 It means that the email is still composed and sent as plain text, but the moment it leaves your mailbox, it’s protected with a layer of encryption.
 When it arrives at its destination, the email client decrypts it and stores it in plaintext for you to read.

 - End-to-end encryption makes sure that the email is safe at all stages of the communication.
 This data can be read-only by the intended sender and remain encrypted throughout the exchange process.

 With end-to-end encryption, the message is encrypted and decrypted only at the endpoints.
-The difference with transport-level encryption is that your email provider holds encryption keys and could retrieve the contents of your message using them.
-In end-to-end encryption, the message is decrypted only at the final stage of arriving at the destination.
+The message is decrypted only at the final stage of arriving at the destination.
 It stays private from hackers and service providers alike.
-Some email services even have built-in end-to-end encryption.
+Some email services even have it built-in.